What happens in The Dead City?

 Get ready for an extraordinary love triangle!
 The amorous and confused Paul stands between two women who look completely identical: One is his deceased wife Marie, the other is the vivacious dancer Marietta.

-Here is a summary of what happens in The Dead City (Die tote Stadt) by Erich Wolfgang Korngold.
-But first a heads up: If you wish to wait to know the ending until you see the opera in Grieghallen in November, you should stop reading the text before Act 3!
+Here is a summary of what happens in the original plot of The Dead City.
+But it is still open how the stage director Calixto Bieito will interpret this opera.
+And a heads up: If you wish to wait to know the ending until you come to Grieghallen in November, you should stop reading the text before Act 3!

 ACT 1